nift-sdks/nift-flow-sdk-docs/docs/index.md

 # Nift Flow SDK Docs

-Nift current makes a number of SDKs for our partners.
-Currently we support Android, iOS, and React Native.
+Nift currently makes a number of SDKs for our partners to enable them to show the Nift card customer flow directly in their apps.
+Our SDKs are meant to be light, secure and easy to use and maintain.
+Currently, we support Android, iOS, and React Native.
 To view our individual docs, check the links below

 ---